Geology of India: Geothermal fields

+India has about 340 hot springs spread over the country.
+Of these, 62 are distributed along the northwest Himalaya, in the states of Jammu and Kashmir, Himachal Pradesh and Uttarakhand.
+They are found concentrated in a 30–50-km wide thermal band mostly along the river valleys.
+The Naga–Lusai and West Coast Provinces also manifest a series of thermal springs.
+The Andaman and Nicobar arc is the only place in India where volcanic activity continues, potentially a good site for geothermal energy.
+The Cambay geothermal belt is 200 km long and 50 km wide, with Tertiary sediments.
+Thermal springs have been reported from the belt although they are not of very high temperature or flow levels.
+High subsurface temperature and thermal fluid have been reported in deep drill wells in depth ranges of 1.7 to 1.9 km during drilling in this area.
+The thermal springs in India's peninsular region are more related to the faults, which allow water to circulate to considerable depths.
+The circulating water acquires heat from the normal thermal gradient in the area, and can emerge at a high temperature.

 Earthquakes

 The Indian subcontinent has a history of devastating earthquakes.
 The Assam earthquake of 1950 registered a magnitude of 8.6; it is one of the most powerful earthquakes to have ever been recorded.
 A similar earthquake in a densely populated area today would kill hundreds of thousands if not millions.
 This is why the Himalayan range is believed to be one of the most dangerous places to build large dams.
 The major reason for the high frequency and intensity of the earthquakes is that the Indian plate is driving into Asia at a rate of approximately 47 mm/year.
 Geographical statistics of India show that almost 54% of the land is vulnerable to earthquakes.
 A World Bank & United Nations report shows estimates that around 200 million city dwellers in India will be exposed to storms and earthquakes by 2050.
 National Disaster Management Authority says that 60% of Indian landmass is prone to earthquake and 8% susceptible to cyclone risks.